What Researchers Did

 Canadian Relevance

 This study was not conducted in Canada, nor did it involve Canadian authors.
-However, it touches upon aspects of decompression and cognitive function relevant to decompression sickness, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+However, it touches upon aspects of decompression and cognitive function relevant to decompression sickness, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.

 Study Limitations